SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

 **Discretionary** --> Needs to go through approval process with city
 **SLAP Lawsuits** --> Strategic Litigation Against Participation
 **Black Letter Law** --> Law on the books, may be different that the way things are actually done
 **Fiscal Federalism** --> A subfield of public economics, fiscal federalism is concerned with "understanding which functions and instruments are best centralized and which are best placed in the sphere of decentralized levels of government"
 **Capital Subsidy** --> Example is LIHTC
+**Land Banking** --> When government buys up land in order to alter the supply/demand and drive up value of land.
+**"Fair Market Compensation"** -->  What a willing buyer would pay a willing seller.
+**Sole Source Method**: Non-competitive process rfp.
+Gov approaches one entity.

  </details>